lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Only the Responder SHALL have access to the Responder's private authentication key.

 * Only the Initiator SHALL have access to the Initiator's private authentication key.

+### Identities

+EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for specifying and distributing authentication keys and identities.
+Policies are set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
+For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers in the subject field and signed by a particular CA. On the other side, the device may only be allowed to connect to a network which authenticate with a particular public key (information of which may be provisioned, e.g., out of band or in the Auxiliary Data, see {{AD}}).

+The EDHOC implementation must be able to receive and enforce information from the application about what is the intended peer endpoint, and in particular whether it is a specific identity or a set of identities.

+* When a Public Key Infrastructure (PKI) is used, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g. a domain name, NAI, or EUI) is included in the endpoint's certificate.
+Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
+Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
+EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
+The certification path provides proof that the subject of the certificate owns the public key in the certificate.

+* When public keys are used but not with a PKI (RPK, self-signed certificate), the trust anchor is the public authentication key of the other party.
+In this case, the identity is typically directly associated to the public authentication key of the other party.
+For example, the name of the subject may be a canonical representation of the public key.
+Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate or COSE_Key containing the public authentication key and the subject name, see {{auth-cred}}.
+Before running EDHOC, each endpoint needs a specific public authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
+EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.

 ## Authentication Credentials {#auth-cred}